cosbi-research/beesl/README.md

 # Usage

-While this is a research product, the quality reached by the systems makes it suitable to be used in real settings for [event detection](#prediction) and [training of new models of your own](#training).
+While this is a research product, the quality reached by the systems makes it suitable to be used in real settings for [event detection](#event-detection-prediction) and [training new models](#training-a-new-model) of your own.

 ## Event detection (prediction)